sascha432/trailing_edge_dimmer/docs/protocol.md

 ### To level

-If set to -1 / 0xffff, the current fading operation will be stopped and a "Fading completed" event with the final level emmitted.
+If set to -1 / 0xffff, the current fading operation will be stopped and a "Fading completed" event with the final level emitted.

 ### Channel